Harold and the Purple Crayon (film)

-Harold and the Purple Crayon is a 2024 American live-action animated fantasy comedy film directed by Carlos Saldanha (in his live-action feature-length directorial debut) from a screenplay by David Guion and Michael Handelman, based on the 1955 children's book by Crockett Johnson.
+Harold and the Purple Crayon is a 2024 American live-action animated fantasy comedy film directed by Carlos Saldanha in his live-action directorial debut, from a screenplay by David Guion and Michael Handelman, based on the 1955 children's book by Crockett Johnson.
 Combining live-action and animation, the film stars Zachary Levi, Lil Rel Howery, Benjamin Bottani, Jemaine Clement, Tanya Reynolds, Alfred Molina, and Zooey Deschanel.
 In the film, after he draws himself off the book's pages and into the physical world, Harold finds that he has a lot to learn about real life.

-Produced by John Davis through Davis Entertainment in association with TSG Entertainment, the film premiered at Culver City in Los Angeles on July 21, 2024, and was released in the United States by Columbia Pictures through Sony Pictures Releasing on August 2.
+Produced by John Davis through Davis Entertainment, the film premiered at Culver City in Los Angeles on July 21, 2024, and was released in the United States by Sony Pictures Releasing through its Columbia Pictures label on August 2.
 The film received generally negative reviews from critics and was a box-office bomb, grossing $32.2 million against a $40 million production budget.
 It received a Golden Raspberry Award nomination, Worst Actor for Levi.

 Plot

 A young boy named Harold lives inside a book.
 His magic purple crayon can make anything come to life, including his friends Moose and Porcupine, whom he spends time with.

-Now an adult, Harold continues to have adventures.
+Now grown up, Harold continues to have adventures.
 One day, the narrator, whom Harold refers to as "old man", mysteriously disappears.
-Determined to find him, Harold draws a door to the real world, and passes through it with Moose.
+Determined to find him, Harold draws a door to real life, then passes through it with Moose.
 In the city of Providence, Rhode Island, Harold and a now human Moose look for the old man, whom Harold believes is his father.
 Terry, the struggling single mother of an imaginative boy named Mel, accidentally hits Harold and Moose with her car.
-Mel convinces Terry to let Harold and Moose stay for the night.
-Mel secretly invites Harold downstairs and the two bond.
+Mel convinces Terry to let Harold and Moose stay for a night.
+He then secretly invites Harold downstairs and the two bond.
 Harold breaks off part of his crayon and gives it to Mel.

 The next day, Terry tells Harold and Moose to leave.
 Upon leaving, Mel secretly joins them to look for Harold's father.
 In a library, they meet Gary Natwick, a librarian who struggles to pitch his idea for a fantasy novel.
 The three ask Gary if he can locate Harold's father via a computer, but this yields no results and the three leave.
-Harold draws a plane and uses contrails to display Terry's phone number in the sky, asking "old man" to call the number.
+Harold draws a plane and uses contrails to display Terry's phone number in the sky, asking their "old man" to call the number.
 Gary sees Harold draw the plane and recognizes the book he came from.